0187773933/MastersClosetTracker/README.md

 	- User forgot phone
 	- User has new phone
 	- option to text hand-off link if user can't scan qrcode for some reason
-2. Generating QR Code Stuff
+2. Add Auto Check-In after hand-off , or at least a button for admin
-3. Spreadsheet Export
+2. Spreadsheet Export
-4. Front End Website that Watches for QR Scanner Input
+3. Front End Website that Watches for QR Scanner Input
 	- https://www.amazon.com/Eyoyo-Handheld-Convenience-Supermarket-Warehouse/dp/B088QV215Y
-5. Edge Cases
+4. Edge Cases
 	- User attempts to use a different name ?
 FaceID ?
 6. Fix Docker